 Click close to complete the Distribute Content wizard.

-You can monitor the content status, if its showing yellow color that means distribution is in progress.
+You can monitor the content status.
+If it’s showing the yellow color, distribution is in progress.

-In the Configuration Manager console, go to the Monitoring work space, expand Distribution Status, and then select the Content Status node.
+In the Configuration Manager console, go to the Monitoring workspace, expand Distribution Status, and select the Content Status node.
 This node displays the packages.

-If the content distribution was successful, it will be appear with Green color as shown.
+If the content distribution is successful, it will appear in Green color.

-Create In-place upgrade task sequence to upgrade an OS
+Create an In-place upgrade task sequence to upgrade an OS

 On the Home tab of the ribbon, in the Create group, select Create Task Sequence.

-On the Create a New Task Sequence page of the Create Task Sequence Wizard, select Upgrade an operating system from an upgrade package, and then select Next.
+On the Create a New Task Sequence page of the Create Task Sequence Wizard, select Upgrade an operating system from an upgrade package and then choose Next.

 On the Task Sequence Information page, specify the following settings: